 Accept them and let them be.

 5. Vary Your Study Setting

-It’s not just a good method to beat the language-study blues, you will actually learn better if you do this.
+It’s not just an excellent method to beat the language-study blues; you will actually learn better if you do this.
 Simply alternating the room where you study improves memory retention.

 6. Stand up Walk Around